 2] Using the Terminal App

-You can change Terminal to Command Prompt using the Terminal app itself.
+You can switch from Terminal to Command Prompt in the Terminal app itself.
 Here’s how:

 - Open Windows Terminal, click the + icon in the tab and select the Settings option.